rachelrj/Cattle-IQ/README.md

 Is there any logging within the application?
 The print statements are logged to AWS Cloudwatch.
 More in depth logging is intended for the future.

+## License

+**CattleIQ** is licensed under the MIT License.

+Copyright (c) 2025 rachelrj

+You can do whatever you want with this software, including modifying, distributing, and using it, as long as you include this license and copyright notice.
+The software is provided "as is" without any warranties.

 # Maintainers

 Rachel Joyce - rachel@cattleiq.com